Do You Know How to Take Board Meeting Minutes?

 In short, when your church has a board meeting, it MUST be documented in minutes.

-These bylaw provisions allow board members that live in other states to participate as if they were physically present at the meetings.
+Such bylaw provisions allow board members who live in other states to participate as if they were physically present at the meetings.

 The laws of all 50 states require that one board meeting, at a minimum, take place every year and that minutes be taken to document the decisions made by the members.
 This meeting is called the annual meeting of the directors.